deja-vu-platform/deja-vu/README.md

 # Déjà Vu

-Déjà Vu is an experimental language for building web apps.
+Déjà Vu is an experimental platform for building web apps.
 It features built-in user functionality for rapid construction of apps with complex behavior and rich user interfaces.